cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 - Is the element behind another element?
 - Does the element have the `disabled` attribute?

-The `.click()` command will automatically wait until multiple built-in assertion checks like these pass, and then it will attempt to click just once.
+Actions - such as `.click()` - automatically wait until multiple built-in assertions like these pass, and then it will attempt to click just once.

 ## Timeouts

-By default each command and query that retries does so for up to 4 seconds - the [`defaultCommandTimeout`](/guides/references/configuration#Timeouts) setting.
+By default each command that retries does so for up to 4 seconds - the [`defaultCommandTimeout`](/guides/references/configuration#Timeouts) setting.

 ### Increase time to retry

-You can change this timeout for _all commands and queries_.
+You can change the default timeout for _all commands_.
 See [Configuration: Overriding Options](/guides/references/configuration#Overriding-Options) for examples of overriding this option.